Startup Logo Design

 12.The colours used in a design can set a mood or drive home a point' Click To Tweet

 “Color plays a big part in graphic design.
 The colors used in a design can set a mood or drive home a point.
 Color can demonstrate strength or compassion, weakness or fear.
 It is important to consider the message you want to portray when selecting the base colors in your own logo design.
 Choose wisely and half your marketing job is done.
 Make a poor choice and you will regret the mistake.
-You can always change it later but it helps to get it right first time as this will save you money in the long run.”
+You can always change it later but it helps to get it right the first time as this will save you money in the long run.”

 – ‘The Science Behind Colours’ – The Logo Company